Research

 Arctic-Boreal Ecology

 Northern high latitudes are the fastest warming biome, and is apparently “greening” in response.
-How do wildfires impact these potential carbon gains?
+Using machine learning and satellite data, we ask: How do wildfires impact these potential carbon gains?
 Is a biome shift from evergreen forests occurring?

 -